-- Protect the exhaust and inlet from leaves and debris by installing a screen on the end of the termination.
-1⁄4" mesh minimum opening recommended on screen. - Do not install the water heater in areas where dust and chemicals like hair sprays, spray detergents, or chlorine may accumulate.
+- Protect the inlet air supply from leaves and debris by installing a screen on the intake of the termination.
+A minimum screen mesh size of 1⁄4" is recommended. - Do not install the water heater in areas where dust and chemicals like hair sprays, spray detergents, or chlorine may accumulate.